-The Montana State Bobcats have finally won an FCS national title after beating the Illinois State in a one-point thriller, 35-34.
+The Montana State Bobcats have finally won an FCS national title after beating Illinois State in a one-point thriller, 35-34.
 It came down to the wire, but the Bobcats came out on top.
-This celebration was short-lived, however, as several players soon announced that they were entering the transfer portal.
+This celebration was short-lived, however, as several players soon announced their intentions to enter the transfer portal.

-Brent Vigen has so far not recruited to recoup his transfer portal losses, but his losses are minimal so far, though more are expected to announce that they will be entering.
-So far, only four players are leaving who are either redshirt sophomores, redshirt freshmen, or true sophomores who have not played that much with the team and are looking for a new school where they could have better playing opportunities.
+Brent Vigen has not yet recruited to recoup his transfer portal losses.
+So far, only four players have been confirmed to be leaving, all of whom are either redshirt sophomores, redshirt freshmen, or true sophomores who have played little and are looking for a new school with better playing opportunities.

 Montana State Football Transfer Portal: Outgoing Players